-- Regularly rebalance your portfolio (see more: what is rebalancing?).
+- Regularly rebalance your portfolio (read more on what rebalancing is).

-- Have a view of holding onto your investment for 5 years or more
+- Have an outlook of holding onto your investment for five years or more.

-N.B. the last point is important.
-The stock market has good years and it has bad years, and there’s never a guarantee that you will make a profit in five years.
+N.B.
+The last point is important.
+The stock market has good years, and it has bad years, which means that there is never a guarantee that you will make a profit in five years.
 Investing without any risk at all is not possible.
-But generally speaking, the market has always moved in an upward direction over time – the longer you hold onto your investment, the more likely you are to have an attractive return on your investment.
+But generally speaking, the market has always moved in an upward direction over time — the longer you hold onto your investment, the more likely you are to have an attractive return on your investment.
 This is true regardless of whether you invest small amounts or large amounts.

 Step 3: Choose your stocks

-What companies should you invest in?
-It might be tempting to try to pick The Next Big Thing.
-But, since no one can predict the future, trying to pick “winning” stocks is almost always a losing strategy.
+Which companies should you invest in?
+It might be tempting to try and pick the ‘next big thing’.
+But since no one can predict the future, trying to pick ‘winning’ stocks is almost always a losing strategy.

 Whether you have a four or a seven-figure amount to invest, research shows that impact investing does not mean sacrificing returns.
-Read more about that here.
+Read more about it here.

-In the past, impact investing required you to do a lot of research yourself, and you needed access to closely-guarded information that’s not publicly available.
+In the past, impact investing required you to do a lot of research yourself, and you needed access to closely-guarded information that wasn’t publicly available.

-Here’s a taste of what your Yova strategy can be built around…
+Here’s a taste of what topics your Yova strategy can be built around:

 Step 4: Buy your stocks (avoid hidden fees!)

-Many people invest in managed funds or ETFs because they believe it’s the only way to participate in the stock market with a small investment amount.
+Many people invest in managed funds or ETFs because they believe that this is the only way to participate in the stock market with a small investment amount.

-And yes, it’s true that transaction fees can make investing expensive.
+And yes, transaction fees can make investing expensive.

-Even if you use a low cost ‘Do it Yourself’ provider such as SwissQuote, a well-diversified investment will attract around 520 francs in transaction fees when you invest.
-That’s a huge loss to stomach on Day One!
+Even if you use a low-cost ‘do it yourself’ provider such as SwissQuote, a well-diversified investment will attract around CHF 520 in transaction fees when you invest.
+That’s a massive loss to deal with on day one!